 The platform works like an app store for content licensing.
 Publishers list their terms, AI companies browse the options, and deals get struck with built-in usage tracking.
 Microsoft says this will let "publishers be paid on delivered value" while AI builders get "scalable access to licensed premium content that improves their products," according to the company's announcement via The Verge.

 But here's where it gets interesting.
 Microsoft has been co-designing PCM with Vox Media, The Associated Press, Condé Nast, People, and others - and some of these same publishers have been at the center of the AI copyright wars.
-The New York Times famously sued both Microsoft and OpenAI in late 2023, while followed with its own copyright lawsuit.
+The New York Times famously sued both Microsoft and OpenAI in late 2023, while The Intercept followed with its own copyright lawsuit.
 The irony isn't lost on anyone.